hungryDev399/Self-Hosting-Ultimate-guide/Exposing To the Internet.md

-# How to Expose the nextcloud instance to the internet
+# How to Expose the Nextloud Instance to the Internet

-##

 ## Step 1: Install nginx proxy manager

-### 1. Create a directory in the docker directory (change the directory names if you find them confusing)
+1. Create a directory in the docker directory (change the directory names if you find them confusing)

 ```bash
 cd docker && mkdir npm && cd npm
 ```

-### 2. Create a new yml file and add the following contents to it (read the comments)
+2. Create a new yml file and add the following contents to it (read the comments)

 ```bash
 nano docker-compose.yml